What is psoriasis?

 - Mild scaling to thick, crusted plaques on the scalp.

-- Itching, especially during sudden flare-ups or when the psoriasis patches are in body folds, such as under the breasts or buttocks.
+- Itching, especially during sudden flare-ups or when the plaques are in body folds, such as under the breasts or buttocks.

 - Discolored or pitted nails.

-- Similar plaques in the same area on both sides of the body (for example, both knees or both elbows).
+- Similar plaques in the same area on both sides of the body.

 - Flare-ups of many raindrop-shaped patches (guttate psoriasis).